untangledfinance/untangled-protocol/change-logs/new-contracts-23-02.md

 Removed `startCycle` function, need to remove from FE side

-SOT/JOT now only long sale, remove `openingTime` and `ClosingTime` when issuing sot/jot, need to remove on FE side
+SOT/JOT now only long sale, remove `ClosingTime` when issuing sot/jot, need to remove on FE side

 ## Function updates